The best comedies on Netflix right now (May 2018)

 Few directors, writers, or producers showcase a visual or narrative style as distinct as Wes Anderson’s.
 The whimsical Moonrise Kingdom is one of his best to date.
 It tells the story of a young scout (Jared Gilman) and a bookish girl (Kara Hayward) who decide to run away together in an effort to temporarily escape their lives — and more so, the parental figures surrounding them.
 A beautiful, subdued palette makes this oddity of a film a joy to watch, while a tremendous supporting cast — which includes Bill Murray, Frances McDormand, Bruce Willis, and others — helps capture an eccentric summer filled with affairs and beachside portraits.

-Will Ferrell was a forceto be reckoned with in the early aughts, and though Talladega Nights is no Anchorman, it remains one of the better examples of just how funny Ferrell and director Andy McKay could be when they’re left to their own devices.
-The central plot concerns infamous NASCAR driver Ricky Bobby (Ferrell) and the downward spiral he endures after losing to newcomer Jean Girard (Sacha Baron Cohen), but it’s ensemble characters like John C. Reilly and Leslie Bibb that truly build the film’s foundation.
-The cinematography is also surprisingly excellent given Oliver Wood’s involvement, and the film’s excessive use of product placement only renders it all too real.
+Will Ferrell was a forceto be reckoned with in the early aughts, and though Talladega Nights is no Anchorman, it remains one of the better examples of just how funny Ferrell and director Andy McKay could be when left to their own devices.
+The central plot concerns infamous NASCAR driver Ricky Bobby (Ferrell) and the downward spiral he endures after losing to newcomer Jean Girard (Sacha Baron Cohen), but it’s the ensemble cast, which includes John C. Reilly and Leslie Bibb, that truly builds the film’s foundation.
+The cinematography is also surprisingly excellent, thanks to Oliver Wood’s involvement.
 And then there’s the one-liners.
 Dear Lord baby Jesus, anyone?

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.